Margaret L. McNairy, MD, MSc

 - Fax: 314-362-9878

 Hannah Gill, PA-C, MMS is a Physician Assistant within the Division of Hospital Medicine at Washington University.
 She holds a B.S. in Biochemistry and received her Physician Assistant, Master of Medical Science degree from St. Louis University in 2023.
-She is currently a PA Fellow in the year-long Advanced Practice Clinician (APC) Hospital Medicine Fellowship at Washington University.
+She completed a PA Fellowship in March of 2025.
 Previous research interests include the antimicrobial potential of synthetic ion channels and exploring new disease-modifying targets in the pathogenesis of Alzheimer disease.
 She prioritizes patient education and safety and is dedicated to setting a high standard for patient care.

 Lisa M. Gill, DNP, ANP